 To make this work for you, read through this site, pick out the subjects you feel fit your situation, and start putting your plan to paper.
 Next, with the help of some friends make sure that you don’t miss anything important.
 Another set of eyes will always find the things we have missed in our personal planning.
 This in itself will save lives.

-Once you feel secure about your escape plans, they need to be practiced until they become 2nd nature.
-Without good planning and adequate practice you could end up in a dead-end alley.
+Once you feel secure about your escape and survival plans, they need to be practiced until they become second nature.
+Otherwise, you could end up in a dead-end alley.
 Not a good place to spend the rest of your disaster.

 Please believe me that things can get much worse than you can imagine in a matter of minutes.

 How To Make Plans To Save Lives

 The person that wants to be prepared should begin by seeking the advice of people in their support group, available survival publications and local authorities on local emergency planning and of course spend some time cruising this site.
 You don’t want to miss anything!

 When you begin your plan, write it out using the information you found in your search.
 I suggest you do so with double spacing (there will be a lot of changes as you proceed), a pencil, a thick pad of paper, and a big eraser.
 When it comes time to mark your maps for your escape routes, you should mark the with permanent waterproof colored markers like sharpies but not until your plans are finalized and run by your friends.
 For example, you might mark a danger zone in red on your notes or maps.
 Use the flexible water-proof maps that are available for your area if you can find them.